Home

 Members are free, and since the museum participates in the ASTC Science Museum Program, membership gets you into other participating museums for FREE (Click here to find out how you can visit museums for "free").

-Try as I may, I couldn't seem to find a military discount.
+Try as I may, I couldn't seem to find an ongoing military discount.
 But, here's a link to many local attractions, resorts and hotels which DO offer military discounts, including Busch Gardens Williamsburg and Great Wolf Lodge.

 Virginia Living Museum website: www.thevlm.org